zzhbrr/FlexLLMGen/flexllmgen/apps/data_wrangle/README.md

       bash test_single_query_case.sh

-- To test the throughput of FlexGen for a data imputation task (e.g., Restaurant on OPT-6.7B), run:
+- To test the throughput of FlexLLMGen for a data imputation task (e.g., Restaurant on OPT-6.7B), run:

       bash test_batch_query_case.sh